zhang1229311553/learlab.github.io/contact/index.md

 # <i class="fas fa-envelope"></i>Contact

-Our lab is part of the [Department of Special Education](https://peabody.vanderbilt.edu/departments/sped/) at [Peabody College](https://peabody.vanderbilt.edu/).
+Our lab is located in the [Department of Special Education](https://peabody.vanderbilt.edu/departments/sped/) on the 2nd floor of the [Vanderbilt Kennedy Center](https://vkc.vumc.org/vkc/).

-We are located on the 2nd floor of the [Vanderbilt Kennedy Center](https://vkc.vumc.org/vkc/).
+We have affiliations with [Peabody College](https://peabody.vanderbilt.edu/), [The Department of Psychology and Human Development](https://peabody.vanderbilt.edu/departments/psych/), and [The Data Science Institute](https://www.vanderbilt.edu/datascience/).

 {%
   include link.html